lisafolliard/Pizza_Company/README.md

 ## Description

-This is a simple JavaScript application that allows users to select quantity, size and premium toppings to create a pizza order.
+A simple JavaScript application that allows users to select quantity, size and premium toppings to create a pizza order.
 The order details, including total cost, are returned.

 ## Setup